 For marketers, this is a massive opportunity to cultivate consumer connections, and you don’t want to miss the mark.
 Being certain that your brand is meeting consumer expectations for community is crucial.

-We also asked the more than 7,000 respondents for their thoughts on what kinds of activities most appeal to them in online communities.
+In our Brand Sentiment Navigator, we asked the more than 7,000 consumers for their thoughts on what kinds of activities most appeal to them in online communities.
 Here’s what they told us and how you can build your online brand community to stand out.

 Our Tips to Build an Online Brand Community that Stands Out

 Embrace “community” as a key part of your brand value proposition

 Marketers should think about how an online brand community can be part of their brand’s “secret sauce.”
 For many brands, “community” is baked right into the brand at the outset.
 Think Peloton or Etsy: one doesn’t exist without the other.
 Your online brand community should be among the features/benefits set.
 With the seismic shifts happening in our online behavior, building your online brand community could be the key advantage that makes a consumer choose you over a competitor or the reason why a consumer stays with your brand long-term.

 Align brand community outreach with all other brand activities and properties

 A brand community should never be a siloed effort.
 In fact, activating your brand community can be the very thing that brings your entire brand plan “to life” and ensures tangible results.
 From promotions to new digital content to partnerships and more, a community is a key distribution channel in addition to an engagement channel.
 Ensure your brand community is involved in all brand initiatives and you will reap the rewards.